 Becoming a minimalist is about adopting new routines.
 The more routine I become, the more free I feel.
 I used to be trapped by emergencies and other people’s demands.
 I used to be lost in my day not knowing what to do next.

 Creating new, minimalist routines hasn’t resulted in the rigid, boring, sparse life as I thought it might—quite the contrary, as a matter of fact.

-I’ve discovered the less time I spend making decisions on small things like what time to get up, when to clean the bathroom sink, or when to go grocery shopping, the more I can devote to my art, writing, marriage, friendships, and health.
+I’ve discovered the less time I spend making decisions on small things like what time to get up, when to clean the bathroom sink, or when to go grocery shopping, the more I can devote to my art, writing, a happy marriage, friendships, and health.
 In short, having a minimalist approach to all areas of life is making mine more abundant.